- AKC recognized in 1908

 7- Rin Tin Tin, Most famous

 The first famous German Shepherd was Rin Tin Tin, who starred in a total of 27 Hollywood Films.
 He was rescued from a World War I battlefield by an American soldier, Lee Duncan, who nicknamed him "Rinty".
-Since then the German Shepherd has been among the most popular breeds in the US.
+Since then this breed has been among the most popular in the US.

 6 - Extremely Loyal

-The loyalty you can get out of a German Shepherd is second to none as they are at times also known as the “One-Man” breed because of their extreme loyalty to a single person.
-There’s a reason why German Shepherds often fall sick when their owner is not around.
+The loyalty you can get is second to none as they are at times also known as the “One-Man” breed because of their extreme loyalty to a single person.
+There’s a reason why this best friend often fall sick when their owner is not around.

 5 - The Consistent Captain